Milstein-type Schemes for Hyperbolic SPDEs

-In the following lemma, the error arising from the difference of the nonlinearities evaluated at the solution and at the approximation in the grid points is analysed.
-It is estimated in terms of sums of the full error at previous grid points, which will finally be dealt with by a discrete Grönwall argument in the proof of Theorem \ref{thm:main}. \begin{lemma} Let $1\le m \le M$ and $E(m) \ce \norm{\max_{1\leq j\leq m}\norm{\sol{\t{j}} - \app{j} }_X}_p$.
-Under the assumptions of and with the notation from Theorem \ref{thm:main},
+In the following lemma, the error arising from the difference of the nonlinearities evaluated at the solution and at the approximation at the grid points is analysed.
+It is estimated in terms of sums of the full error at previous grid points, which will finally be dealt with by a discrete Grönwall argument in the proof of Theorem \ref{thm:main}. \begin{lemma} Let $1\le m \le M$ and $E(m) \ce \norm{\max_{1\leq j\leq m}\norm{\sol{\t{j}} - \app{j} }_X}_p$ as well as $E(0)\ce 0$.
+Under the assumptions of and with the notation and constant $C_4$ from Theorem \ref{thm:main},